 Welcome to The Media Department

 GCSE Media features a strong academic core, involving the critical analysis of the thing that we cannot escape, which can often change our thinking, shape our opinions and develop our identity.
 This is complemented by a practical coursework unit where students apply their learning to making their own media product.

 The department has teachers who are enthusiastic about the subject and experienced in the industry.

 Key Stage Four (Years 10 and 11)

-- Year 10 students receive four hours teaching and Year 11 five hours teaching per fortnight
+- Year 10 students receive five hours teaching and Year 11 five hours teaching per fortnight

-- Pupils follow the WJEC course in Creative Media
+- Current Year 11 pupils follow the Edugas course in Media Studies.

 - The written examination makes up 70% of the marks and the coursework 30%